-Look at what is said about the God-centered life.
+Look at what is said about the Godcentered life.
 The psalmist cries out:

-Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockers, but whose delight is in the law of the LORD, and who meditates on his law day and night.
+Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockor sit in the company of mockers, but whose delight is in the law of the LORD, and who meditates on his law day and night.